About

 I'm Mathew — a CTO who builds distributed systems by day and chases tangible things the rest of the time.

 My hobbies rotate.
 That's by design.
-I've gone deep on climbing, deeper on scuba, played music since I was a kid, and I keep coming back to the family farm in Montana because nothing in my career compares to watching 4,000 acres of wheat disappear into a combine.
-You know when the job is done.
+I've gone deep on climbing, deeper on scuba, played music since I was a kid, and I try to get back to the family's farm in Montana when I can to help with harvest.
+Nothing in my career compares to watching wheat disappear into a combine — you know when the job is done.
 There's no iteration, no retrospective.
 The field is empty and you go home.

 I build this site because the professional version of me — the CTO, the architect, the "Strategic Technology Leader" — is only half the story.
-The other half is the guy who sets an early alarm for sunrise photos, argues about board game rules, cooks things he can't pronounce, and thinks the best debugging happens 130 feet underwater where you literally cannot check Slack.
+The other half is the guy who sets an early alarm for sunrise photos, argues about board game rules, cooks things he can't pronounce, and thinks the best thinking happens 130 feet underwater where the only sound is your own breathing.

 Getting back to what makes us part of this planet and away from the things that tear us down — that's the whole point of this corner of the internet.